District 6

 Capacity and condition assessments are being conducted along with regulatory reviews to identify system-wide lift station upgrades.
 These upgrades extend the life of facilities, reduce the risk of spills, and improve the safety of staff who operate and maintain lift stations.

-This program provides funding to upgrade MCES’s ability to measure flows for billing, operational, and planning purposes and standardize meter equipment at similar facilities.
+This program provides funding to upgrade Environmental Services' ability to measure flows for billing, operational, and planning purposes and standardize meter equipment at similar facilities.
 Meter improvements include meter rehabilitation or replacement, planning meter installation, and new meter installation.

-This program includes miscellaneous projects to rehabilitate failing facilities, address Inflow and Infiltration (I/I) sources, and addressing general needs of the interceptor system not programmed into a region or facility specific program.
-This program also includes additional condition assessment work to complement the internal inspections work completed by operations.
-Office space planning and design to accommodate all the staff assigned to the Regional Maintenance Facility, and property transfer between Council and municipalities for public benefit.
+This program includes miscellaneous projects to rehabilitate failing facilities, address inflow and infiltration (I/I) sources, and address general needs of the interceptor system not programmed into a region- or facility-specific program.
+This program also includes additional condition assessment work to complement the internal inspections work completed by Operations, odor control improvements, city coordination for street improvement projects, and office space planning and design to accommodate all staff assigned to the Regional Maintenance Facility.

 This program includes facility planning and new projects to address aging infrastructure within or contributing to the City of Minneapolis.
-Potential projects include the Interceptor 1-MN-340 Capacity Relief Study and Interceptor 1-MN-320 Replacement.
+Potential projects include Interceptor 1-MN-303 Pipe-in-Pipe Rehabilitation and Interceptor 1-MN-320 Improvements.